-Like much of the show, Mary is updated from a quiet trope and story necessity in the original stories to a strong, meaningful, and unique character in Sherlock (a similar treatment is given to Lara Pulver’s Irene Adler, who is updated into a dominatrix, and proves to be the perfect mystery and femme fatale for Cumberbatch’s Sherlock).
+Like much of the show, Mary is updated from a quiet trope and story necessity in the original stories to a strong, meaningful, and unique character in Sherlock.
+A similar treatment is given to Lara Pulver’s Irene Adler, who is updated into a dominatrix, and proves to be the perfect mystery and femme fatale for Cumberbatch’s Sherlock.

-In Sherlock, the Baker Street detective’s arch-nemesis, equally the archetype for many modern-day evil overlords as Sherlock is for the modern hero, James Moriarty, is played by Andrew Scott.
+In Sherlock, the Baker Street detective’s arch-nemesis, who is equally the archetype for many modern-day evil overlords as Sherlock is to the modern hero, James Moriarty, is played by Andrew Scott.
 The consulting criminal counterpart to Sherlock’s consulting detective, Moriarty is at the centre of a web of crime, conspiracy and intrigue.
 But added with Scott’s interpretation is an insane and psychopathic streak to the character.
 A real sense of not knowing what he’ll do from moment to moment is dominant in almost every Moriarty scene totalling to an incredible version of the character.

-The best versions of Mycroft are when they play into the idea of him being an even better deductionist than Sherlock, he’s just too lazy to act on it – and in his defence he often doesn’t need to do the legwork to be right.
+The best versions of Mycroft are when they play into the idea of him being an even better deductionist than Sherlock, he’s just too lazy to act on it – and in his defence, he often doesn’t need to do the legwork to be right.
 Sherlock takes the idea, as stated by Holmes in “The Bruce-Partington Plans” that Mycroft “is the British government” thanks to his incredible capacity for storing facts.
 In Sherlock series co-creator Mark Gatiss’s Mycroft is named as the most powerful man in Britain, where it is implied he essentially runs the secret service (and perhaps much more).
 One of the shows best threads is how it reveals the Holmes brothers genuine affection for each other, expressed in their own very unique and dysfunctional way.